arcus-azure/arcus.backgroundjobs/docs/preview/features/databricks/databricks-info-provider.md

 ## Usage
 We provide a  `DatabricksInfoProvider` which allows you to interact with Databricks clusters to gain insights on your workloads, such as measuring job run outcomes.
-This provider can be used outside the background job environment (ex.
-Azure Functions).
+It can be easily setup and used anywhere such as .NET Core workers, Azure Functions and more.
+We are using this ourselves for our [job metrics](./job-metrics).

 ```csharp
 ILogger logger = ...